saeidamiri1/python_training_platform/docs/book/ch7_decorator/ch7_decorator.md

 greet("SAM")
 ```

-# Tracking State in Decorators
+## Tracking State
-Some times, you can keep the track of state in the decorator,  the following the  `inner` is the inner function  and `inner.num` keep
+Sometimes, you can keep track of the state within the decorator.
+In the following example, `inner` is the inner function, and `inner.num` keeps track of the number of times the function has been called.
-the track of run

 ```python